 Study Location

 The study was conducted in the Liard Valley, Northwest Territories (NT) within a 60km radius of the community of Fort Liard (Fig. 1).
-The Liard valley is in the extreme southwest corner of the NT within the Taiga Plains Mid-Boreal ecoregion (Level III ecoregion).
+The Liard valley is in the extreme southwest corner of the NT within the Taiga Plains Mid-Boreal ecoregion (Level III ecoregion; REF).
 It borders the Mackenzie Mountains to the west and higher elevation boreal forest to the east.
-The region receives a warmer climate and Chinook-like winds in the winter, which results in more productive (i.e. increased tree biomass) forests and the highest diversity of species in the NT.
-Stands are typically comprised of deciduous () or mixedwood vegetation and can reach 30 m or more in canopy height (Machtans and Latour, 2003).
+The region receives a warmer climate and Chinook-like winds in the winter, which results in more productive (i.e. increased tree biomass) forests and the highest diversity of species in the NT (REF, REF).
+Stands are typically comprised of deciduous (list dominant tree species) or mixedwood (main conifer species include… xx, yy, and, zz) vegetation and can reach 30 m or more in canopy height (Machtans and Latour, 2003).
 The study represents the northern limit of the breeding range of many species (e.g. Brown Creeper; Certhia americana, Canada Warbler; Cardellina canadensis).
 A detailed description of the study design can be found in Machtans and Latour 2003 and Machtans et al. 2014.

 Data Collection